-During 2015/16, revaluation losses recognised in the Cost of Services totalled £2.5m (£1.4m in 2014/15) due mainly to a valuation of the newly constructed fire station in Newhaven (Saxon House).
-The asset was previously recognised at construction cost but has now been valued at fair value using a depreciated replacement cost methodology and also the Authority only recognises its share of the building.
-The building is also occupied by Lewes District Council and Sussex Police.
+During 2016/17, revaluation losses recognised in the Cost of Services totalled £0.2m (£2.5m in 2015/16).
+The higher amount in 2015/16 was mainly due to a valuation of the newly constructed fire station in Newhaven (Saxon House) which was previously recognised at construction cost but subsequently valued at fair value using a depreciated replacement cost methodology.